e-aji/code-refactoring/README.md

-# week-1-code-refactoring-challenge
+# Code Refactoring

 # Description

-This challenge was to refactor a codebase to make it more accessible for all those who use the site whilst also optimising the webpage for search engines without changing the content and design of the site.
+This project was to refactor a codebase to make it more accessible for all those who use the site whilst also optimising the webpage for search engines without changing the content and design of the site.

 ## User Story